-- Action type: Action type helps define the assessment boundary and the entries are used for the aggregation of emissions.
+- Target type: Target type helps define the assessment boundary and the entries are used for the aggregation of emissions.
+Target type is a required entry for the aggregation analysis and landscape results. - Action type: Action type helps define the assessment boundary and the entries are used for the aggregation of emissions.
 Action type is a required entry for the aggregation analysis and landscape results. - Sector targeted and subsectors: The main sector helps define the assessment boundary and the entries are used for the aggregation of emissions.
 In addition, the action's emissions growth rate (e.g., for determining the baseline emissions) is based on sectoral inputs in the NationalPathways input sheet and the sector assigned to the action in the ActionsList.
 The main sector is a required entry for the aggregation analysis and landscape results.
 Subsectors (and sub-subsectors) are optional entries and can be used for bookkeeping purposes.
 The main sector determines which subsectors can be chosen, and the subsectors determine which sub-subsectors (subsector 2) can be chosen. - Does the action encompass other actions?
 This question is asked for later guidance in the overlap calculations.
 For example, if users know that their dataset includes cities that lie within regions included in their ActionsList, they would answer "yes" to this question for those regions.
 If they know that there are cities that geographically overlap with company locations, they can insert "yes" for those cities, and so on.
 Users can leave the field blank (it is not a required entry) or insert "unknown", "no" or "yes".
-The yes values are fed into the Overlaps_calc sheet (see Section 0). - Geographic coverage: Users can insert the geographic scope based on a drop-down menu.
-It is not a required entry and used only in the landscape analysis or for bookkeeping. - Action status: Users can insert the action status based on a drop-down menu.
-It is not a required entry and used only in the landscape analysis or for bookkeeping purposes. - Qualitative impact assessment: Users can select the potential estimated impact and likelihood of implementation for an action based on a drop-down menu.
-It is not a required entry and used only for bookkeeping.
+The yes values are fed into the Overlaps_calc sheet (see Section 2.6.3). - Geographic coverage: Users can insert the geographic scope based on a drop-down menu.
+It is not a required entry and used only in the landscape analysis or for bookkeeping.

+- Action status: Users can insert the action status based on a drop-down menu.
+It is not a required entry and used only in the landscape analysis or for bookkeeping purposes. - Qualitative impact assessment: Users can insert the action status based on a drop-down menu.
+It is not a required entry and used only in the landscape analysis or for bookkeeping.